-Cerebral spinal fluid production normally increases late in gestation so the ventricles and head size need close monitoring to determine whether there is really a concern.
+Cerebral spinal fluid production normally increases late in gestation, so the ventricles and head size need close monitoring to determine whether there is really a concern.
 Ventriculomegaly may be the first sign of another anomaly, either with the central nervous system or outside the central nervous system.
-It is estimated that 50 to 80 percent of fetuses with hydrocephalus will have another anomaly outside the central nervous system and approximately a third will have an associated anomaly within the central nervous system.
-Hydrocephalus occurs more frequently in males (64 percent males versus 36 percent females).
-Hydrocephalus occurs in approximately 1 out of every 2,000 live births.
-We do not know the cause of hydrocephalus.
-We know it is not related to anything the mother did or did not do during pregnancy.

-Hydrocephalus may be diagnosed on a routine ultrasound.
+- Ultrasound: Hydrocephalus may be diagnosed on a routine ultrasound.
 The ventricles within the head will measure larger than normal.
-The head circumference may remain within the normal limits or it may become enlarged as the pregnancy progresses.
-Your obstetrician will likely refer you to a specialist that handles high-risk pregnancies.
-These doctors are called perinatologists.
-The perinatologist will perform a targeted ultrasound to examine the anatomy of the brain to confirm ventriculomegaly.
-They will also be looking for any associated anomalies.
+The head circumference may remain within the normal limits, or it may become enlarged as the pregnancy progresses.
+Your obstetrician will likely refer you to a perinatologist (a specialist who handles high-risk pregnancies).
+Your perinatologist will perform a targeted ultrasound to examine the anatomy of the brain to confirm ventriculomegaly.
+He or she will also look for any associated anomalies.

 How does hydrocephalus affect my baby?

-Extracranial abnormalities have been seen in as many as two-thirds of babies with hydrocephalus.
+Extracranial abnormalities have been seen in as many as 2/3rds of babies with hydrocephalus.
 The major extracranial defect associated with hydrocephalus is mylomeningocele.

-Your baby's head growth and ventricle size will be monitored closely throughout the remainder of the pregnancy.
-The method of delivery is determined by the baby's head size and his or her well-being at the time of labor and delivery, as with any pregnancy.
+Your baby's head growth and ventricle size will be monitored closely throughout the remainder of your pregnancy.
+The method of delivery will be determined by your baby's head size and his or her well-being at the time of labor and delivery, as with any pregnancy.
 Hydrocephalus does not, by itself, necessitate a Caesarian section delivery.

 Treatment will be necessary if the ventricles continue to expand and the head circumference grows too fast.
 Your baby will be evaluated after birth for the need of a shunt.
 If a shunt is deemed necessary, your baby will need surgery.
 A shunt is a thin tube.
-One end of this tube is placed in the ventricle and the other end is passed underneath the skin and drains into the abdominal cavity where the body can reabsorb the cerebral spinal fluid.
-As the baby grows, the shunt will need to be replaced approximately every two to four years.
+One end of this tube is placed in the ventricle, and the other end is passed underneath the skin and drains into the abdominal cavity where the body can reabsorb the cerebral spinal fluid.
+As your baby grows, the shunt will need to be replaced approximately every 2 to 4 years.

-If the ventricles are thought to be large because of severe brain damage, we can openly discuss other treatment options such as palliative care.
+If we believe that your baby’s ventricles are large because of severe brain damage, we can openly discuss other treatment options, such as palliative care.

-If it is determined a shunt is necessary, your baby will need surgery.
-After surgery the baby may need some help breathing.
-A special tube is placed in surgery and may stay in place until your baby is able to breath effectively on his or her own.
+If a shunt is necessary, your baby will need surgery.
+After surgery, your baby may need some help breathing.
+In that case, we will place a special tube that may stay in place until your baby is able to breathe effectively on his or her own.

-Some special IV lines may also by placed.
+Placing IV and other lines: We may also place some special IV lines.
 The umbilical cord normally has two arteries and one vein.
-A line may be placed in the vein as a means to provide nourishment until the baby is able to eat.
-Another line may be placed in one of the arteries.
+We may place a line in the vein as a means to provide nourishment until your baby is able to eat.
+And we may place another line in one of the arteries.
 This is called an arterial line.
-Fluids and medication can be given through this line as well as blood pressure monitored and blood removed for lab work.
+Through this line we can:

-Until the baby is able to eat it will receive total parenteral nutrition.
+Providing nutrition: Until your baby is able to eat, he or she will receive total parenteral nutrition (TPN).
 This is an IV solution that contains protein, fats, sugar, vitamins, and mineral.
 It will supply all your baby's nutritional requirements until he or she is able to take food by mouth.

 Will I be able to care for my baby?